 2. Canal du Midi

-HighlightsThe Carcassonne is a medieval fortified city that overlooks the Aude River with the Pyrénée Mountains in the background.
-Here you will find the longest city wall in Europe, turrets, tunnels, all within a circle of towers.
+You'll find the longest city wall in Europe here, with turrets and tunnels all within a circle of towers.
 This location is amazing to see during the day and at night.

 3. Llangollen Canal